mozillascience/CitationCore/README.md

 # citation-core

-CitationCore is a framework designed to genreate a citation string given a URL to a code source like a GitHub or Bitbucket repository.
+CitationCore is a framework designed to generate a citation string given a URL to a code source like a GitHub or Bitbucket repository.
 It is part of a larger effort, lead by Mozilla Science Lab, to develop a suite of tools that aim to implement a standard for citing software and making it easier to cite software correctly.
 To learn more about this project you can visit the [Software Citation Tools repository](https://github.com/mozillascience/software-citation-tools).

 ## Install
 CitationCore is distributed through npm.
 To install: